 The government-run GMNV guest houses are pretty cheap, with dorm beds at 100 to 150 INR.
 They are hygienic and well-maintained.
 There are 2 GMNV houses – one at the centre, and the other in upper Joshimath.
 You can call them on the same day or a day before and block your stay.
 Check this website for complete details.

 The actual trek starts here.
 Start your day at 6 AM to Ghangaria village, which is the base camp for the two treks.
 The total distance from Govind Ghat to Ghangaria is about 12 km.
 There are shared cabs that go to 4 km.

 There is a bridge in Govind Ghat, which also has a check post.
 Here you are mandatorily required to submit your details to register first.
 Shared cabs are parked right to next to it.
 It takes about 20 minutes to cover 4 km.

 The trek to Ghangaria is strenuous, even tougher than the trek to the valley of flowers itself.
 The trek distance one way is 8 km, but 90% of the distance is uphill, some parts of it being steep as well.
 You can hire porters to carry your luggage or alternatively, rent a ride on the mule if you find it tough.

 Tips: Carry as minimum luggage as possible – just the essentials should be perfect.
-It must include poncho, 3 to 4 layers for cold, a wind jacket, waterproof trekking shoes, water bottles and a trekking pole.
+It must include a poncho, 3 to 4 layers for cold, a wind jacket, waterproof trekking shoes, water bottles and a trekking pole.
 Also, don’t forget to carry some basic first aid kit.